Flatout007/dunlap_reginald_solution00/ReadMe.md

 Algorithm:

 - Dealer is a class that is used to shuffle the deck of cards via ```this.deck.shuffle()```.

-Each player gets a single card per iteration until n*n cards are dealt.
+- After the array is shuffled initially, Each player is dealt a single card per iteration,

-- After the array is shuffled initially, the dealer deals all cards, shuffling again if ```deck.length-1``` cards are dealt, Dealing remaining cards.
+shuffling again if ```deck.length-1``` cards are dealt, until n*n cards are dealt.

 - The max sum is then calculated by ```bestSum()``` and returned as an array along with the current hand.